tanberry/steampipecloud/README.md

 This Quickstart guide takes you through the process of integrating a Steampipe Cloud database instance with Deepnote, a science-centric, online notebook that provides a collaborative data dashboard.

-## Sign up for a Steampipe Cloud account
+## Sign up for a Steampipe Cloud account to create a workspace and an integration

 1. Navigate to [https://cloud.steampipe.io/](https://cloud.steampipe.io/signup) and create an account.
 2. In the Steampipe Cloud UI, follow the prompts to: